vilosource/taskra/README.md

 ## Contributing

-Contributions are welcome!
-Please open issues or pull requests.
+Contributions, bug reports, and feature requests are welcome!
+Please open an issue or submit a pull request.

+---